John Macoun: Western explorations

-In 1872, Macoun had a chance meeting with Sanford Fleming, then chief engineer for the proposed Canadian Pacific Railway.
-Fleming recruited Macoun to participate in his expedition to the Pacific of 1872, and between 1872 and 1881, Macoun participated in five separate surveying expeditions in the Northwest.
+In 1872, Macoun was recruited to the exploratory party of Sir Sandford Fleming, then chief engineer for the proposed Canadian Pacific Railway.
+With Fleming's exploratory party, Macoun began his exploration at Port Arthur.
+Between 1872 and 1881, Macoun participated in five separate surveying expeditions in the Northwest.
 Aside from determining the best route for the railway, a major purpose of these expeditions was to determine the agricultural potential of various regions of the west.
 Since Macoun's travels corresponded to a time of unusually high rainfall, he concluded that large regions of the Northwest were ideally suited to agriculture.
 Unfortunately, this mistakenly included the normally arid plains of southern Saskatchewan and Alberta in the region now known as Palliser's Triangle, which was to become a dustbowl during the Great Depression of the 1930s.
 In concert with the political consideration of forestalling northwards American expansion, Macoun's assessment contributed much to the final southern routing of the CPR across the prairies.